The swim sensation chasing history

 At the 2014 Commonwealth Games, Le Clos medalled in all seven of the events he entered -- including gold in the 100m and 200m butterfly -- bringing his medal total to 12.

-This year, Le Clos is chasing podium finishes all three butterfly events -- he is a former world champion over 50m and the world record holder over 100 and 200m -- as well as a top-three finish in the 200m freestyle.
+This year, Le Clos is chasing podium finishes in all three butterfly events -- he is a former world champion over 50m and the world record holder over 100 and 200m -- as well as a top-three finish in the 200m freestyle.

 He is also hoping for two relay gold medals, though this task has been more difficult following a row over South Africa's selection policy for the Games.